msData: A Millisecond-Resolution Network Dataset for Advancing Time Series Foundation Models: Introduction

 Hence, the focus of this paper is to develop and benchmark a high-frequency wireless network dataset in the millisecond resolution by comparing the performance of TSFMs with shallow machine learning models to enable new architectures and fine-tuning strategies that can extend to high-frequency wireless network data use cases and potentially provide generalizable and diverse characteristics that can improve the accuracy of TSFMs on existing datasets as well.

 The main contributions of this paper and dataset are: (1) Extending the scope of pre-training and generalizability for state-of-the-art TSFMs by providing a dataset at millisecond resolution (Fig.\ref{fig:dataset_size}).
 (2) Introduction of a new domain, namely, wireless networks, to the existing domains of open datasets (Fig.\ref{fig:domain_sample_size}).
-(3) Applications with short-term forecasting, with prediction horizons spanning from 100 milliseconds (1 step) to 9.6 seconds (96 steps) (Fig.\ref{fig:prediction_length}).
+(3) Applications with short-term forecasting, with prediction horizons spanning from 1 millisecond (1 step) to 96 milliseconds (96 steps) (Fig.\ref{fig:prediction_length}).

 The rest of the paper is organized as follows.
 Related work is discussed in Section \ref{sec:related-work}.
 Section \ref{sec:dataset} provides a detailed description of the 5G network data, and its characteristics.
 Section \ref{benchmark} presents the details of models benchmarked, including experimental evaluation and analysis.
 Section \ref{ablation} outlines the ablation study.
 Finally, in Section \ref{conclusion}, we conclude and provide directions for future research.